Russia extends jailing of Pussy Riot activists

 Court spokeswoman Darya Lyakh said a date would be announced on Monday for the start of the high-profile trial, which has drawn comparisons to the jailing of former oil tycoon, billionaire and Putin critic Mikhail Khodorkovsky.

-The Pussy Riot hearing on Friday took place in the same court where Khodorkovsky's second trial was held.
+The Pussy Riot hearing on Friday took place in the same Moscow where Khodorkovsky's second trial took place.

 Outside, Orthodox Church faithful mingled warily with Pussy Riot backers, some of whom wore T-shirts emblazoned with the band's trademark brightly coloured balaclavas.

-A church activist read Bible passages out loud, while one of the women's supporters unfurled a banner saying: "Throw Putin Out!", raising chants of "Freedom!
-Freedom!" before he was detained.
+A church activist read Bible passages out loud, while one of the women's supporters unfurled a banners "Throw Putin Out!", raising chants of "Freedom, Freedom!" before he was detained.

 "Believers' feelings are not worth a prison sentence," read another sign held aloft, before rain dispersed the crowd.

-The women's arrest has drawn widespread outrage among human rights groups and opposition activists already fuming over the church's backing of Putin in a presidential election he won in March.
+The three women's arrest has drawn widespread outrage among human rights groups and opposition activists already fuming over the church's backing of Putin in a presidential election he won in March.
+Amnesty International has urged Russia to free the trio, criticising the severity of the response by authorities.

 "The authorities have again chosen to take the toughest measures against Pussy Riot," said Tolokonnikova's husband, Pyotr Verzilov.
 He added that this would "only provoke more outcry in society and provoke more support for the girls."